tvelliott/charon/README.md

 this setting right.
 If you don't have a spectrum analyzer, then you can try adjusting the freq_offset_ppm by +/- 0.5 until it starts working... or better yet use one of your plutos as a spectrum analyzer to measure the relative frequency error of your other devices.
-The ppm frequecy offset,ipaddr (set via config.txt in Analog Devices documentation), and maxcpus are really all you need to set manuallly to get a network up and running.
-The ipaddr is used to generate a unique MAC address for the wireless interface, so no need to manually set that either.
+The ppm frequency offset,  ip address, and maxcpus are really all you need to set manuallly to get a network up and running.
+The pluto ip address is used to generate a unique MAC address for the wireless interface, so no need to manually set that either.
 The maxcpus requirement allows charon to run on a separate cpu core from the rest of the system.
 This keeps samples from getting dropped.
 <BR>
 The config script in /root/ contains the following
 <BR>